bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 When you pass in data like this, Bokeh works behind the scenes to make a
 |ColumnDataSource| for you.
 But learning to create and use the |ColumnDataSource|
-will enable you access more advanced capabilities, such as streaming data, sharing data between plots, and filtering data.
+will enable you to access more advanced capabilities, such as streaming data, sharing data between plots, and filtering data.

 ColumnDataSource